Difference Between Hosting and Deployment

 There are multiple types of Hosting services –

 2. Reseller Web Hosting – This allows the clients to become web hosts themselves.
 They are also enabled to have their virtual dedicated servers.
-Web companies usually have reseller accounts to provide hosting.
+Web companies have reseller accounts to provide hosting.

 4. Managed Hosting Servers – Unlike the Dedicated Hosting Services, this one gives the client access to the server but not total control of it.
 The reason for denying control is providing and guaranteeing a quality check.